College Catalog

 To date, the College has had three Presidents.
 Following Dr. Stone’s retirement in 1989, Dr. John R. Dempsey was selected to serve as President of the College.
 In 2023, Dr. Alexander “Sandy” Stewart was named the third president in the College’s 60-year history.

 In 1964, construction of facilities began on land given for the campus by Mrs. Mary Luman Meyer of Pinehurst.
 Temporary college offices were located in downtown Southern Pines.
 Classes began on October 1, 1965, in nine scattered locations.
 The first building on the Pinehurst campus was completed in 1965.
-Of the 20 building on the current campus, five were completed by 1966, including Meyer Hall for sciences, Stone Hall, Blue Hall, Sirotek Hall, and the President’s residence.
+Of the 20 buildings on the current campus, five were completed by 1966, including Meyer Hall for sciences, Stone Hall, Blue Hall, Sirotek Hall, and the President’s residence.

 Mission Statement